Arnay

-Arnay is a village in the Sanchor tehsil of the Jalore district, Rajasthan, India.
-Arnay is situated 18 km from tehsil headquarters.
+Arnay is a village in the Sanchore district, Rajasthan, India.
+Arnay is situated 18km from tehsil headquarters.
 Agriculture is the main occupation of this village.
-The population of this village is around 6,000–6,500.
+The population of this village is 6,312 according to Census 2011.
 This village has an average literacy rate of 52%; male literacy is 65% and female literacy is 38%.

 Distances

-National Highway 67 of India passes 15 kilometers from this village.
+National Highway 68 of India passes 15 kilometers from this village.
 The nearest railway station is Bhinmal, which is 40 kilometers away.
 Block headquarters are connected by bus service.